markjprice/cs11dotnet7/docs/errata/errata.md

 # Page 8 - Installing other extensions

-In the table, the C# for Visual Studio Code says it is "powered by OmniSharp".
+In the table, the **C# for Visual Studio Code** extension says it is "powered by OmniSharp".
 This is true up to the most recent release version `1.25.9`.
 But if you install the pre-release version `2.0.x` then it does not include OmniSharp any more.

-To follow the instructions in the book, if you have installed the pre-release version `2.0.x` then I recommend that you click the button Switch to Release Version to revert back to the current release version `1.25.9`.
+To follow the instructions in the book, if you have installed the pre-release version `2.0.x` then on the **C#** extension page, I recommend that you click the button **Switch to Release Version** to revert back to the current release version `1.25.9`.

 # Page 11 - Understanding the journey to one .NET and Understanding .NET support